papalotis/ft-fsd-path-planning/README.md

 This repository contains the path planning algorithm developed by FaSTTUBe for the 2021/22 Formula Student season.

+You can find an **interactive demo** of the algorithm [here](https://papalotis-ft-fsd-path-planning-streamlit-main-63xmrt.streamlitapp.com/)

 List of contributors:

 - Panagiotis Karagiannis